made-ml-in-prod-2021/geranium12/README.md

 ```

 ### Dataset:
-Dataset \link{https://www.kaggle.com/ronitf/heart-disease-uci}{sfd} was used for the project.
+Dataset [Heart Disease UCI](https://www.kaggle.com/ronitf/heart-disease-uci) is used for the project.
 Data must be in .csv format in data/raw directory.

 ### Hydra Configuration: